ColumbiaOSS/project-proposals-s2023/projects/poseidon-sol.md

 - https://github.com/iden3/circomlibjs/blob/main/src/poseidon_gencontract.js#L23
 1. tweak this script to output assembly instructions instead of bytecode
 2. write a solidity contract by putting the assembly inline in a function
+3. test that the assembly implementation outputs the same hashes as the regular implementation